zigwart/Adafruit_QDTech/README.txt

 	Using the hardware SPI pins is highly recommeneded.

+	Unzip and change the folder name to "Adafruit_QDTech".
-	Copy the "Adafruit_QDTech" folder into your
+	Copy the folder into your
 	<arduinosketchfolder>/libraries/ folder.

 	You will also need the stock "Adafruit_GFX" library.